 The resource below provide information on how to respond to a United States Patent and Trademark Office (USPTO) office action.
 The first two resources are freely available online; the resources from Lexis and Westlaw require subscription access.

-United States Patent and Trademark Office - Responding to Office Actions
+Responding to Office Actions (USPTO)

 The United States Patent and Trademark Office (USPTO) may issue several different types of office actions about a trademark application.
 This page focuses on office actions that trademark examining attorneys send during the application process.
 It details what an office action is, provides information on the deadline on how to file a timely response, how to file a response and ensure it is complete, and how to respond to common refusals or requirements.